Is there a power cut in my area? What should I do?

 If you're still having trouble with you power

 If it's not an emergency and you just have a question, you can phone the general enquiry number for your network distributor.

 Most power cuts don't last very long and your network distributor will work quickly to get things working again.
 Here are some other things to do if your power is off for a significant amount of time:

 - Keep an eye on frozen food.
 If it defrosts you might not be able to freeze it again

 - As long as it’s safe to do so, turn off electrical and electronic items like computers and TVs at the plug.
 Electricity can return in surges during a power cut and this can overload and damage electronic items

 - If you see downed power lines anywhere, stay well away from them.
-They could still be energised and you could get a nasty shock.
+They could still be energised.

 Your network distributor will be able to give you extra advice when you call them.